 Franklin is currently working on the remake of the 1976 movie musical “Sparkle” which was inspired by The Supremes.
 The shooting of the remake, which will star Whitney Houston, Jordin Sparks and Derek Luke, will start in a few weeks in Detroit, and be in theaters in 2012.
 Heaven Is for Real: A Little Boy’s Astounding Story of His Trip to Heaven and Back, a best-selling book by Todd Burpo and Lynn Vincent, is also being developed.

 Although he’s a Christian and a black person, Franklin says in his book he has worked to not be confined to either category, allowing him the flexibility of working on a spectrum of movies throughout his career.
 Still, he has certain goals for all of his movies.

 “In my experience, movies that do appeal to families tend to perform better overall and have more sustainability, and at the same time, I don’t want to be untrue to a story,” Franklin says.
 “I also want to make sure that as many people as possible can see a film and that there are virtues in the film that ultimately will empower people.”

 Editor’s Note: Jacqueline J. Holness is a correspondent for Courthouse News Service, an online, national news service for attorneys.
 Her first book After the Altar Call: The Sisters’ Guide to Developing a Personal Relationship With God will be released on Feb.
 14, 2012.
 For more information, go to afterthealtarcall.com.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!